Current Initiatives

 Fair Start for Kids Act

-The Fair Start for Kids Act (FSKA) is a $1.1 billion investment of the Washington State Legislature to expand access to affordable, high-quality early learning for Washington families.
+The Fair Start for Kids Act (FSKA) was a $1.1 billion investment of the Washington State Legislature to expand access to affordable, high-quality early learning for Washington families.

-The PD Team holds two major components of FSKA that supports the early childhood workforce in order to advance the quality of child care in Washington.
+The Professional Development team holds two major components of FSKA that supports the early childhood workforce in order to advance the quality of child care in Washington state.

 Dual language is a form of education in which students are taught literacy, culture, and content in two or more languages.

-The Fair Start for Kids Act directs DCYF to establish a Dual Language Designation for licensed or certified providers accepting state subsidy, ECEAP, and/or Early ECEAP.
+The Fair Start for Kids Act directed DCYF to establish a Dual Language Designation for licensed, or certified, providers accepting state subsidy, ECEAP, and/or Early ECEAP.

 To learn more about the designation, the benefits of a designation, including funding to enhance multilingual learning environments, visit DYCF’s Dual Language Learning webpage.

-Under FSKA, the department is launching a comprehensive effort to grow trauma-informed and healing-centered supports for early childhood professionals.
+Under FSKA, DCYF launched a comprehensive effort to grow trauma-informed and healing-centered supports for early childhood professionals.

 Trauma-Informed Care is Fundamental